coriander flowers

 Hebrew: gad, (Exodus 16:31; Numbers 11:7), seed to which the manna is likened in its form and color

-It is the Coriandrum sativum of botanists, an umbelliferous annual plant with a round stalk, about two feet high.
-It is widely cultivated in Eastern countries and in the south of Europe for the sake of its seeds, which are in the form of a little ball of the size of a peppercorn.
+This is the Coriandrum sativum of botanists, an umbelliferous annual plant with a round stalk, about two feet high.
+It is native to ancient Israel and all around the Mediterranean Sea.
+It is widely cultivated in Eastern countries and in the south of Europe for its seeds, which are in the form of a little ball about the size of a peppercorn.
 They are used medicinally and as a spice.
+All parts of the plant are edidible.
+Both the leaves and seeds are used in cooking.
+Essential oil of coriander is prized for medicinal uses and in cooking, and has a “sweet, spicy, slightly fruity, herbaceous warm smell.”

 The Greek name of this plant is korion or koriannon, whence the name “coriander.”